 One of our customers told me he always considers price vs. cost.
 As Benjamin Franklin once said, “The bitterness of poor quality remains long after the sweetness of low price is forgotten”.

-Your quoted rate should include fuel, driver time, mileage and commercial insurance.
+Your quoted rate should include fuel, driver time, mileage, commercial insurance and cargo coverage.
 Will they ask for more money at delivery if they have run into bad weather or traffic or rerouting, or if your delivery is more complicated than they anticipated?
 Ask if there are any reasons why the driver might ask for more money at the time of delivery than the price you have agree to and get it in writing.

 If they don’t personally know them, how can they vouch for them?
 A clean driving record doesn’t tell you anything about the person’s character or morals.
 It also doesn’t tell you anything about their skill as a transporter.

 If they don’t know or won’t say, it probably means that the driver will be sleeping in your RV or trailer.
 Think about that for a minute …

 Commercial trucking insurance is required by law if you are being paid to transport an RV or trailer.
 Additionally, if you pay someone to tow your RV or trailer, your insurance policy may not cover any damages and their personal vehicle insurance policy may not cover your damages.

 Most importantly to you is cargo coverage.
 This is the insurance that covers cargo (that's your RV).
 It is optional as far as the government is concerned but it is not optional to us.
 Some transportation service companies charge extra for cargo coverage, but we include it.